kkke/NeuroMatch_Project/README.md

 5) Also here’s some useful info about Poisson distribution assumption for neural firing: Why do we use poisson process for neural firing? https://biology.stackexchange.com/questions/56679/why-poisson-process-for-neural-firing

+Goal 1: Predict from one emsemble neural activity (same session) to other emsemble neural activity (same session) focusing on one trial type;
+Can test whether it generalize to other trial types: From one trial type to other trial types; Prediction accuracy

+Goal 2: Repeat goal 1 with each trial types
+“Find a way to get insights where generalizaiton works or not ” Scratch thoughts: check the latent dynamic

+Goal 3: Repeat goal 1 with all trial types combined Test whether the predicition accuracy comprised or not.
 Goal 5: “latent dynamic from RNN, could it be used to predict behaviors?”

 ## Step 2: Literature review summary (put links in links doc)